-Firefighting foam (aqueous film-forming foam “AFF”)) is a chemical product that has been used for years by firemen and in other commercial applications to extinguish fires.
+Firefighting foam (aqueous film-forming foam “AFFF”)) is a chemical product that has been used for years by firemen and in other commercial applications to extinguish fires.

 Various studies have recently shown, however, that chronic use or exposure to firefighting can cause certain types of cancer.
 This discovery has led to a wave of firefighting foam lawsuits by former firemen and others who developed cancer after long periods of occupational exposure to AFF.

-Our lawyers are accepting new clients throughout the country for inclusion in the nationwide class action lawsuit.
+Our lawyers are accepting new clients in all 50 states for inclusion in the nationwide AFFF class action lawsuit.

-In the wake of this research, PFAS were formally recognized as a human carcinogen.
+In the wake of this research, PFAS was formally recognized as a human carcinogen.
 The use of firefighting foam is now being banned in the military and by fire departments across the country.

 Firefighting Foam Class Action Litigation